magic-libraries/uri/README.md

 ```

 #### <a name="usage"></a>usage
-in a page/component, just use the lib.< functions'),
+in a page/component, just use the lib.uri functions'),

 ##### <a name="usage-encode"></a>encode
 ```javascript